 2. Research brands thoroughly.

 I covered this in the previous section for influencers, and the same tip applies here.
 Do your research even if an influencer gushes about a brand and how sustainable it is.
 They might’ve been misled by a greenwashing brand.
+I have a whole post on how to tell if a brand is actually sustainable, so check that out for a more in-depth look at evaluating fashion brands.

 3. Educate others.